AI Search Visibility Metrics: The Numbers That Actually Matter

 If the manual audit shows your competitors appearing and you absent, the case for measurement tooling is immediate.
 If nobody in your category appears in AI responses, the case is weaker for tracking but potentially strong for being first to optimize, since AI platforms will eventually cite someone and the brands with the best trust signals and most extractable content will be first in line.

 I would not spend money on a dedicated tracking tool until the manual audit confirms AI search is active in your category.
-Spending $150 a month to confirm that no AI platform mentions anyone in your vertical is not measurement.
+Spending money to confirm that no AI platform mentions anyone in your vertical is not measurement.
 It is paying for an empty dashboard.

 Metrics That Sound Important but Do Not Matter Yet